GhostActive/pymp-my-coding-skills/content/dict.md

 ## Item 3: Use `operator.itemgetter` only for one context

-Mixing responsibilities is very dangarous and can result in large efforts when modifying or extending code afterwards.
+Mixing responsibilities is very dangerous and can result in large efforts when modifying or extending code afterwards.

 ### Problem

 The following example demonstrates this effect in a very small dimension.
-One getter method is responsible for two different data models (article and reports).
+One getter method is responsible for two different data models (articles and books).

 ```python
 >>> import operator